reduxjs/redux/docs/api/compose.md

 Composes functions from left to right.

-This is a functional programming utility, and is included in Redux as convenience.
+This is a functional programming utility, and is included in Redux as a convenience.
 You might want to use it to apply several [store enhancers](../Glossary.md#store-enhancer) in a row.

 #### Arguments